Murasai/odin-recipes/README.md

 # odin-recipes
-This is a starting project that is a rough website containing a list of recipes.
+This is a rough draft of a website containing a list of recipes.
+Its a project, but does have the potential to be an actual website.